OVERVIEW

 • Why This Matters: Clarifying liability helps prevent disputes and ensures that all parties understand their responsibilities.
 As accidents can happen frequently in areas like playgrounds, pools, and walking paths, setting clear guidelines can avoid costly litigation and preserve the HOA’s financial health.

 • Example: A San Francisco HOA faced a lawsuit when a resident tripped on an uneven sidewalk and incurred substantial medical bills.
 After initially denying responsibility, and following a mediation attended by MBK Chapman and its client, the HOA agreed to cover the costs, citing a new policy that designated the HOA liable for sidewalk maintenance.
 Conversely, in an Orange County HOA, a fallen tree damaged a homeowner’s vehicle parked in a common area.
 The homeowner alleged that the tree had been sick and in imminent danger of falling for a long time, and that the board nonetheless chose to do nothing.
-The board nonetheless denied liability, citing rules that required the homeowner to carry personal insurance for such incidents.
+The board then denied liability, citing rules that required the homeowner to carry personal insurance for such incidents.
 Only after the homeowner had spent over $10,000, did the HOA acknowledge its responsibility, as well as how important it was for homeowners and the HOA alike to understand each other’s obligations.

 5. HOA Regulations on Personal Property and Activities